realmacsoftware/RMUploadKit-SDK/Building an Upload Plugin.md

 Your plugin bundle identifier (the value for `CFBundleIdentifier` in the Info.plist) must be unique, and must not be prefixed ‘com.realmacsoftware’; that prefix is reserved.

 Your bundle’s Info.plist file must also have a ‘RMUploadPluginBundleMinimumFrameworkBundleVersion’ key, the value for this key must be `<string>1</string>` or the plugin will not be loaded.

+###Bundle Install Location

+Double clicking a plugin bundle will launch Courier and install the plugin for your users.
+Should you need to install an uploader manually, copy it to `~/Library/Application Support/Courier/Plugins`.

 ###Getting Started